Sydney winter activities

 A winter Saturday is the perfect time to discover Sydney’s markets.
 There’s plenty to choose from: Paddington Markets sits in the heart of this historic, chic suburb, also home to a great array of Australian designer label boutiques and very close to the vast greenery of Centennial Parklands.

 Rozelle Collectors Market specialises in bric-a-brac and second-hand books – afterwards, wander down Darling Street and discover its eclectic range of shops and eateries.
-The is a biannual event with over 70 stalls selling preloved, vintage and retro fashion in Marrickville – great for bargain hunters.
+The Round She Goes market is a biannual event with over 70 stalls selling preloved, vintage and retro fashion in Marrickville – great for bargain hunters.

 Carriageworks Farmers Market in Eveleigh is renowned for its fresh produce, snacks and people watching and is undercover if the weather turns bad.